ronaldomercado/dev-c7/README.rst

     :target: https://opensource.org/licenses/Apache-2.0
     :alt: Apache License

 ..
     Anything below this line is used when viewing README.rst and will be replaced when included in index.rst

-See https://dls-controls.github.io/dev-c7 for more detailed documentation.
+See https://dls-controls.github.io/dev-c7 for detailed documentation.